anoop142/PearsonEbookExtractor/README.md

 # PearsonEbookExtractor
 ## This script extracts E-Books  downloaded by pearson library Android app.

+Pearson Android app lets us read books offline, but it doesn't allow us to export the pdf.

 Note:  Please don't use this for piracy.

 ## Requirements/Installation: